 “How do we know if our influencer partnership(s) actually increased sales and by how much?”

-The critical and often missing piece: self-declared social audience data
+The critical and often missing piece to your influencer marketing strategy: self-declared social audience data

 Audience data sourced across major social platforms is relatively new to the block, and if you haven’t heard of it before, you’re not alone.
 Unlike its social listening counterpart, a social audience insights platform stitches together an individual’s public and self-declared sentiments and engagements across social into one unique profile to view their interests, affinities, preferred media channels, and the influencers they engage with.